The future for low-budget independent films continues to look impressive, as their commercial viability has increased steadily over the recent years.

 We have a range of feature film projects in development across all genres and we are dedicated to offering the highest standards in service and delivery to ensure that each of our investor’s needs are met.

+Investing in films doesn’t sound so risky anymore, now that we’ve seen how risky investing in real estate, in the stock market, and even putting money in the banks can be.
 In fact, owning a piece of a movie is more substantial than owning a piece of a house built like a matchbox, owning stocks in a company with all its products manufactured abroad, or having money in a bank that loans money to even enemies of Country.

 One thing for sure is: revenues from films do not stop at the box office.
 Nowadays more and more money is made from DVD sales, Cable, Satellite and terrestrial TV networks, and the stream of revenues keeps on flowing for the years to come.